Megumi Igarashi: Web museum

-Man-Boat (2014) and Legal Battle
+Man-Boat (2014) and legal battle

 In 2013, Rokudenashiko was inspired to make a larger sculptural work through the use of 3-D printing.
 She considered making a door and a car, before settling on a kayak, inspired by the connection between female sexuality and the sea.
 She decided to create Man-Boat (short for manko boat), enlisting help from the public via the crowdfunding platform “Campfire” to create an attachment to mount on the cockpit of a 2-meter yellow kayak modeled from a 3-D scan of her own vulva.
-The crowdfunding platform was online from June 18 - September 6, 2013 and raised ¥100 million (194% of its total goal) from 125 people.
+The crowdfunding platform was online from June 18 - September 6, 2013 and raised ¥1 million (194% of its total goal) from 125 people.
 With their support, Rokudenashiko went forward with her project, spending the rest of the year creating Man-Boat, the process of which she documented in detail on her blog.

 In March 2014, Rokudenashiko successfully sailed Man-Boat down the Tama River in Tokyo (the artist referred to it as the Ta-manko River).
 That same month, the artist emailed the downloadable 3-D scanned data of her vulva to the 65 crowdfund supporters who had contributed ¥3,000 or more to her campaign, and gave a CD-ROM with the data to 17 others.
 She claimed that she distributed this data to encourage people to use the data to make their own original genitalia artwork.

-First Arrest
+First arrest

 On July 12, 2014, Rokudenashiko was arrested for alleged violation of Article 175 of the criminal code for distributing obscene data, becoming the first woman in Japanese history tried on the grounds of obscenity.
 She spent a week in a Tokyo women's prison for the alleged violation of obscenity laws.
 Her arrest launched a frenzy of media attention about Rokudenashiko, her work, and images of the artist sailing the Man Boat in question down the Tama River; this surge in press led to an international outcry of support for the artist.
 More than 21,000 people worldwide signed an online petition on Change.org urging the government to free her immediately.
 She was released on July 18, 2014, after having successfully appealed her detention.
-Following her release, Rokudenashiko created a manga that satirized the police after her first arrest, and claims that because this action hurt the pride of the police “so they trumped up some charges and arrested me in December.”
+Following her release, Rokudenashiko created a manga that satirized the police after her first arrest.
+After her second arrest, she suggested “[the police] trumped up some charges and arrested me in December” for releasing the work.

-Second Arrest
+Second arrest

 The artist was arrested again at an exhibition of her diorama manko works at a sex shop on December 3, 2014, alongside the owner of the shop, writer and feminist activist Watanabe Minori (who uses the pseudonym of Kitahara Minori).
 Watanabe was later released.
 After almost a month in jail, Rokudenashiko was indicted on December 24 for three separate counts of violating Japan's obscenity law: "obscenity display", "obscenity electromagnetic record", and "obscenity electromagnetic recording medium distribution."
 She pleaded not-guilty and was released on bail on December 28.